austinjblake/encode_group_2/README.md

 "INFURA_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

 "ETHERSCAN_API_KEY=xxxxxxxxxxxx" you can create an account on alchemy for free and create an api key to put here

+## Scripts

+For the following command line scripts-if using Yarn, paste scripts as is.
+If using npm, replace "yarn run" with "npx"

 ### Deployment